gjcarneiro/yacron/README.rst

           command: echo "Error code $YACRON_RETCODE"

 Since yacron 0.15, it is possible to send emails formatted as html, by  adding the ``html: true`` property.
-For example, here the standard output of a shell command is captured and interpreted as html and placed in the email
+For example, here the standard output of a shell command is captured and interpreted as html and placed in the email message\:
-message:

 .. code-block:: yaml